If Function with multiple conditions

 Based on the code you can see how IF function is nested and how the conditions are being checked.

-See also How to use Sum Function
+See also How to Use OFFSET Function in Excel

 An alternative solution using the CHOOSE function